joniles/mpxj/mkdocs/docs/howto-read-edraw.md

 	 	public void Read()
 	 	{
 		  	var reader = new UniversalProjectReader();
-		  	var project = reader.Read("my-sample.bk3");
+		  	var project = reader.Read("my-sample.edpx");
 	 	}
 	}
 	```

-You can work directly with the `OpenPlanReader` by replacing
+You can work directly with the `EdrawProjectReader` by replacing
-`UniversalProjectReader` with `OpenPlanReader`, although this offers no
+`UniversalProjectReader` with `EdrawProjectReader`, although this offers no
 particular advantage as there are no additional configuration settings available
-on the `OpenPlanReader` class.
+on the `EdrawProjectReader` class.